JAForbes/blog/posts/how-to-talk-to-a-computer.md

 > REPL means Read - Eval - Print - Loop, which is exactly how a REPL operates!

 We write programs with the intention of running them.
 The traditional usage is writing some code, saving it to a file and executing it against some binary.
-If its a compiled language that binary will emit some executable file, and if it is a strongly typed language, you'll get some errors when attempting to compile if your types do not line up.
+If it's a compiled language that binary will emit some executable file, and if it is a strongly typed language, you'll get some errors when attempting to compile if your types do not line up.

 These steps can be considered friction; unnecessary separation between writing and executing; human and computer.

 The REPL on the otherhand blurs the line between writing and executing.
 Instead of preparing all statements and expressions ahead of time in order to get a final computation, the repl waits for your input after each evaluation.
-Its more like a conversation with the computer, where you are an active participant.
+It's more like a conversation with the computer, where you are an active participant.

 By reducing latency between program and programmer we can often iterate on our design, find, and solve problems more readily.